-De Aar : 55 boreholes with a total monthly yield of 230 000 kl;
+• De Aar : 55 boreholes with a total monthly yield of 230 000 kl;

-Britstown : 16 boreholes with a total monthly yield of 26 000 kl;

-Hanover : 6 boreholes with a total monthly yield of 25 000 kl.
+Britstown : 16 boreholes with a total monthly yield of 26 000 kl; Hanover : 6 boreholes with a total monthly yield of 25 000 kl.

 In the case of Hanover and Britstown the boreholes are located on the commonage.
 In De Aar the boreholes are scattered right around the town in all directions, with the furthest lying 35 km and located on private farms.
 The water is purchased from the landowners and purchase price ranges from 25c to 67c per kilolitre, depending on the existing contracts.
 The municipality are experiencing problems at their boreholes.
 No water purification is done in any of the three towns.
+The refurbishment of 12 additional boreholes project in De Aar is underway.